qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Scale Bar
 .........

-|scaleBar| :sup:`Scale Bar` adds a simple scale bar to the map canvas.
+|scaleBar| :menuselection:`Scale Bar` adds a simple scale bar to the map canvas.
 You
 can control the style and placement, as well as the labelling of the bar.

 QGIS only supports displaying the scale in the same units as your map frame.